ourlifeloop/marketing/src/cms/testimonials/brittany-williams_2021-08-25-19-11-13.md

   a platform that could keep everyone connected.
 This tool sets our community apart from the rest by demonstrating the commitment to our culture.
 author: Brittany Williams
-position: VP of Strategic Development, Focused Post Acute Care Partners
+position: VP of Strategic Development
 pages:
   - /features/communication
 ---